Blogs

 How is Postpartum Depression different from “Baby Blues”?

 The “baby blues” is a minor form of postpartum depression that many new moms experience.
 It usually starts 1 to 3 days after the birth and can last for 10 days to a few weeks.
 With “baby blues”, many women have mood swings—happy one minute and crying the next.
 They may feel anxious, confused, or have trouble eating or sleeping.
-About 80 per cent of the new moms experience “baby blues”, but they get over that soon.
+About 80 percent of the new moms experience “baby blues”, but they get over that soon.

-Antepartum and Postpartum Depression symptoms include:
+Postpartum depression symptoms include:

 • Feeling that they cannot provide care for the baby